-(1) Only the space between the actual end opening and a line drawn parallel to the line or face of the opening at a distance from the opening equal to one-half of the breadth of the deck at the line of the opening is excluded.
-(See §69.75, figure 1.)
+(1) Unrestricted End Opening Only the space between the actual end opening and a line drawn parallel to the line or the face of the opening at a distance from the opening equal to one-half of the breadth of the deck structure at deck level at the line of the opening is excluded.
+(See § 69.75, figure 1.)

-(2) If, because of any arrangement (except convergence of the outside plating as shown in §69.75, figure 3), the breadth of the space is less than 90 percent of the breadth of the deck, only the space between the line of the opening and a parallel line drawn through the point where the athwartship breadth of the space is equal to 90 percent or less of the breadth of the deck is excluded.
-(See §69.75, figures 2 and 4.)
+(2) Restricted End Opening If, because of any arrangement (except convergence of the outside plating as shown (except convergence of the outside plating as shown in § 69.75, figure 3), the breadth of the space is less than 90 percent of the breadth of the deck structure at deck level, only the space between the line of the opening and a parallel line drawn through the point where the athwartship breadth of the space is equal to 90 percent or less of the breadth of the deck structure at deck level is excluded.
+(See § 69.75, figures 2 and 4.)